tsioukas/wishful-coral/node-red/dashboarddraft.md

 	- **y** : The vertical position of grid
 	- **width** : The width of grid
 	- **height** : The height of grid
-	- **gridSize** : Set the width and height of horitontal and vertical grid lines
+	- **gridSize** : Set the width and height of horizontal and vertical grid lines
 	- **gridSubDivisions** : Set the number of sub divisions
-- **elementsStyle** : An array with css properties for each element.
+- **elementsStyle** : An array with CSS properties for each element.
 - **elements** : An array with the list of all elements in our Map.

 #### Elements Style

 Elements style contains CSS information about each element group.
-It's a simple Style Sheet and it's possible to use all SVG CSS formatting rules.
+A simple Style Sheet can used and it's possible to use all SVG CSS formatting rules.

 An example of this JSON can be like this :